esx-community/esx_radars/README.md

 - Based on speed, how much over the speed limit tickets X amount
 - Sends a bill, instead of automatically taking the money out.
 - The ability to add more spots with different speed limits
+- Add vehicle hash list, so cops/ems can get fined when RPing as a civilian

 ## Requirements